 We started with the time-bending lessons from year three in Turn to Page 394: Harry Potter and the Prisoner of Azkaban Edition.
+We’re referencing the US hardcover editions, so if your editions have different content on page 394 we’d love to hear about it in the comments!
 Now, let’s pull out our copies of Harry Potter and the Goblet of Fire and (in Snape’s voice) “turn to page 394.”

 We Apparate into the Gryffindor common room and sit down with Harry, Ron, Hermione, Fred, and George talking about the highly anticipated and nerve-racking Yule Ball.
 Harry and Ron are far from having dates, and their adolescent timidness is the only thing standing in their way.
 We see the contrast between how they’re handling the situation and how Fred is confidently able to yell across the room at Angelina Johnson and get an “all right, then” to secure himself a partner.
 They engage in immature and rude talk about all the “good ones” being taken, ending up with a pair of trolls, or how they’d rather go alone than with Eloise Midgen.
 Unfortunately, I guess we can’t expect much else in this sort of scenario from some 14- and 15-year-old boys in the ’90s.